mpospelova/SpaceXInsights/README.md

 ```
 mvn install
 ```
-Now you can run the code.
+4. The code can be run by going to the ``Main.java`` class.
+It contains a `public static void main` method which can be used to start the code.